-The objective of this paper is to describe the data sources and methods used to develop seasonal catch (in metric tons) and size composition (raised to the catch) time series for two U.S. pelagic longline fleets based in the north Pacific Ocean, for use in the 2020 assessment.
-In a previous study, two U.S. pelagic longline fleets were defined, based on the consistency of size compositions within areas.
-Fleet 1 consists of vessels fishing in a northern area with mostly iuvenile and sub-adult albacore.
-Fleet 2 consists of vessels fishing in a southern area with mostly large, adult albacore.
+The objective of this paper is to describe the data sources and methods used to develop seasonal catch (in metric tons) and size composition (raised to the catch) time series for two U.S. pelagic longline fleets based in the north Pacific Ocean, for use in the 2023 assessment.
+Noting that the ALBWG has not yet finalized the fleet structure for the assessment, the fleet structure and methods for this study were the same as that used for the 2020 assessment.
+Two U.S. pelagic longline fleets were defined, based on the consistency of size compositions within areas.
+Fleet 1 consists of vessels fishing in a northern area with mostly juvenile and sub-adult albacore, using primarily shallow-set fishing gear.
+Fleet 2 consists of vessels fishing in a southern area with mostly large, adult albacore, using primarily deep-set fishing gear.
 Size composition data in 1 cm bins from an observer sampling program were subdivided into 10x10° area/month/year strata.
 Strata with <3 observed trips were discarded.
 Size compositions of stratas in each fleet were combined into seasonal size compositions by performing a weighted average of the size compositions of all stratas in each fleet by year and season.
 The initial input sample sizes for the size compositions were calculated as the weighted average of the number of trips of all stratas in each fleet by year and season.
 The total annual landings by U.S. pelagic longline fishery were subdivided into the seasonal landings for Fleets 1 and 2, based on the relative proportion of albacore catch in each area and season using logbook data, and the size composition of albacore in each area and season.
 Seasonal albacore catch in metric tons for Fleets 1 and 2 of the U.S. pelagic longline fishery in the north Pacific Ocean are shown.
 Most of the albacore catch occurred in the area defined for Fleet 2.
 Seasonal size compositions (raised to the catch) for Fleets 1 and 2 of the U.S. pelagic longline fishery are shown.
-Input sample sizes ranged from 3 to 16 for Fleet 1, and 3 to 20.7 for Fleet 2.
-It is recommended that the ALBWG use the seasonal catch and size composition time series described in this working paper for the 2020 stock assessment of north Pacific albacore tuna.
-In addition, it is recommended that the ALBWG rescale the initial input sample size of the size composition data of this and other fleets in the assessment (i.e., reweighting the size composition data) and set a minimum input sample size and/or number of fish sampled, before fitting the size compositions in the assessment model.
+Input sample sizes ranged from 3 to 16 for Fleet 1, and 3 to 20.9 for Fleet 2.
+It is recommended that the ALBWG use the seasonal catch and size composition time series described in this working paper for the 2023 stock assessment of north Pacific albacore tuna.
+As in the 2020 assessment, it is also recommended that the ALBWG rescale the initial input sample size of the size composition data of this and other fleets in the assessment (i.e., reweighting the size composition data) and set a minimum input sample size and/or number of fish sampled, before fitting the size compositions in the assessment model.